WenchenLi/PhotoRestoration/README.md

 ## paper might be useful
-1. Aditya Khosla, Wilma A. Bainbridge, Antonio Torralba and Aude Oliva "Modifying the Memorability of Face Photographs" International Conference on Computer Vision (ICCV), 2013.
+1. Aditya Khosla, Wilma A. Bainbridge, Antonio Torralba and Aude Oliva "Modifying the Memorability of Face Photographs."
+International Conference on Computer Vision (ICCV), 2013.

 ##reference